 Wildlife in Mount Everest is one of the most fascinating examples of survival on Earth.
 Many people believe nothing can live at such extreme heights, but Mount Everest wildlife proves this idea wrong.
 The region is home to unique animals and plants that survive cold temperatures, low oxygen, and harsh winds.
 Animals on Mount Everest have special body features that help them live in this tough environment.
-From rare predators to colorful birds, the diversity is surprising.
-Understanding what animals live on Mount Everest helps us appreciate nature’s strength.
-Protecting Wildlife in Mount Everest is important because climate change and tourism are putting pressure on this fragile Himalayan ecosystem.

 Overview of Wildlife in Mount Everest and the Himalayan Ecosystem